Divorce: Surviving the Holidays

 This will be our first holiday since the divorce.
 I feel like our family has been broken.
 How can I give my kids a good holiday?

 1. Acknowledge the grief.
 Holidays are hard for everyone, because we all have a fantasy that the holidays means life will be perfect.
 For divorced parents, grief can hit hard.
 It's important to be aware of this, and find ways to both let yourself grieve and nurture yourself through this hard time.
-It's when we don't responsibility for taking care ourselves that we end up fighting with our ex or upsetting our child.
+It's when we don't take responsibility for taking care ourselves that we end up without the inner resources to manage our own emotions -- so we fight with our ex or upset our child.

 2. Expect your child to act out, and if he lashes out in anger or disappointment about something inconsequential, remember that his heart is hurting.
 Kids of divorced parents are even more prone to grief at the holidays than adults are, because it highlights the difference between their fantasy and their reality.
 If you can take a deep breath yourself and stay as compassionate as possible, you can help your child to acknowledge the sadness beneath his anger, and make a leap forward in healing.